Sinclair ZX Spectrum

 These types of game are synonymous with the 8-Bit era where humour, solid actions and charm could be crammed into a mere 48 Kilobytes or RAM...

-The menu of Technician Ted puts the Speccy's single beeper through it's paces
+The menu of Technician Ted puts the Spectrum single beeper through it's paces

 Lifespan of the ZX Spectrum

-The Sinclair ZX Spectrum endured a long and fruitfull life.
-Launched in 1982 the machine quickly gained a solid foothold in the home computer market - especially in the UK and some of the European countries.
+The Sinclair ZX Spectrum endured a long and fruitful life.
+Launched in 1982 the machine quickly gained a solid foothold in the home computer market, especially here in the UK and some of the European countries.

-The Amstrad CPC 464 became being a major player too, but was not a direct rival to the good old Speccy.
+The Amstrad CPC 464 became being a major player too, but it was not a direct rival to the good old Spectrum.

 As each year went by, the technology of the Spectrum was pushed further and further, and many other peripherals became available to add to your trusty machine.

-There were plenty of joysticks (Quckshot I and II, Competition Pro, Konix Speed King to name but a few), a thermal printer, microdrives (which were a tad expensive) and even a lightgun was released that could be connected up via a joystick port.
+There were plenty of joysticks (Quckshot I and II, Competition Pro, Konix Speed King to name but a few), a thermal printer, the pricey but quick micro-drives, and even a light-gun was released that could be connected up via a joystick port.

-Spectrum programmers managed to make the machines single channel beeper produce two channel sound and digitized speech.
+Spectrum programmers managed to make the machines single channel beeper produce two channel sound and digitised speech with clever machine code routines.

 Solid 3D vector graphics were smoothly animated in games such as Starstrike II (by 3D experts Realtime Software), and arcade conversions such as Operation Wolf were enhanced and made more authentic via the use of the 'ZX light-gun'.

-Whilst not an 'action game' - Driller came out around six years before Doom appeared and is a true landmark in proper 3D gaming.
+Whilst not an 'action game', Driller came out around six years before Doom appeared and is a true landmark in proper '3D' gaming and fully explorable environments.

 As the 1980's wore on, the ZX Spectrum was pushed way beyond it's intended capabilities, and was still a popular home computer come the end of the decade.

 Incredibly ten years after it's launch in 1982, games were still being published for the machine; although by this point were usually only available for the more advanced 128K, +2 and +3 models that had been released in the mid 1980's.

-Looking back I feel that it is highly unlikely that we will ever see a machine with such longevity ever again.
+As we look back, I really feel that it is highly unlikely we will ever see a machine with such longevity ever again.